kdnye/Expenses/README.md

   </script>
   ```

 In offline-only mode, pressing **Finalize & save locally** serializes the report payload, stores it in the local history drawer (persisted in `localStorage`), and shows a confirmation message so finance teams can transfer the data manually later.
+Any receipts that were attached remain stored locally and continue to be listed alongside the report until the draft is cleared.

+### Receipt storage limits and cleanup

+Receipts are persisted in IndexedDB under the current draft ID so that uploads can resume after a page refresh or reconnection.
+If IndexedDB is unavailable (for example, in hardened browser profiles) the app falls back to the File System Access API's origin-private file system when supported, ensuring the files remain available offline.
+Each individual file is limited to 10&nbsp;MB, matching the validation enforced by the upload form.
+Stored blobs are removed automatically when:

+- An expense is deleted from the draft
+- Receipts are uploaded successfully to the server
+- The draft is finalized (either online or offline) and a new draft is created
+- The **Clear draft** action is invoked

+If the browser denies IndexedDB access, receipt uploads will surface an error instructing the user to reattach the files after granting storage permission.

 ## Google Cloud deployment pipeline